SathvikPrasad/Telegram-Bot/README.md

-give your number, to whom you want to send the message, message and finally give the count run the code wait for few seconds and when you receive the OTP type it in the cmd line and press enter done! the code will execute perfectly if you follow these steps
+give your number, to whom you want to send the message, message and finally give the count run the code wait for few seconds and when you receive the OTP type it in the cmd line and press enter done!! the code will execute perfectly if you follow these steps